OscarAC/aws-bincity/README.md

 &nbsp;

-The Demo Web Application (BinCity v0.1) represents an abstraction of a global binary state (On/Off) for a set of objects, In the application, this state are represented as apartments within a building.
+The Demo Web Application (BinCity v0.1) represents an abstraction of a global binary state (On/Off) for a set of objects, In the application, this state is represented as apartments within a building.

 &nbsp;